-Figure 7.2.5.16 Body structure (floor panel removed) showing body cross members (two, three and four bar) and battery cross members (upper loadpaths) (See Appendix 4 for larger image)
+Figure 7.2.5.16 Body structure showing body cross members (two, three and four bar) and battery cross members (upper loadpaths) (See Appendix 4 for larger image)

 A lower cross vehicle loadpath is provided via the battery tray which is fastened to the rocker via M8 bolts around the perimeter.
 The battery covers' primary function is to protect the battery from debris impacts and provide sealing externally and internally (discussed in more detail in Section 7.3).
-The battery tray consists of 3 sandwich sheets which combine to provide the required stiffness and strength performance.
+The battery tray consists of 4 sandwich sheets which combine to provide the required stiffness and strength performance.
 The bottom sheet is a TWB part with a MS1470 centre section which provides additional strength to manage the side pole (position 2) impact loads.
 The lower loadpath provides stability to the rocker section in side pole impact, minimise rotation of the rocker section around the X axis and ensures that the rocker hex absorber functions properly.

-Figure 7.2.5.17 battery tray (exploded view) showing 3 sheet construction and tailor welded lower sheet with MS1470 part to assist side pole crash performance (lower loadpath).
-The strategy and combination of crush zones and loadpath management around the battery modules results in a maximum intrusion value of 37.9mm for position 2 and 33.2mm for position 4.
-This means that the body structure does not contact the battery modules for the side pole loadcases, resulting in a significantly lower risk of damage or rupture in a side crash event.
+Figure 7.2.5.17 battery tray (exploded view) showing 4 sheet construction and tailor welded lower sheet with MS1470 part to assist side pole crash performance (lower loadpath).